aschmiedeke/gbtdocs/docs/explanations/OOF.rst

 ===
 Despite the corrections for the effects of gravity on the dish, there are still large-scale errors that remain (e.g., from differential heating or small errors in the gravity model).
 In order to correct for these, we use use Out Of Focus (OOF implemented as :func:`AutoOOF() <astrid_commands.AutoOOF>`) mapping (holography) observations of bright point sources to derive the shape of the surface using Zernike polynomials and correct for all other deviations away from perfect parabola in the surface.

 How this works is that the :func:`AutoOOF() <astrid_commands.AutoOOF>` procedure takes scans of a bright, compact point source (bright and point source are important!).
-Specifically, ssing the subreflector, :func:`AutoOOF() <astrid_commands.AutoOOF>` makes 3 maps of the bright point source, in order: a map in focus (shown in left of the image below), a map out of focus in the positive direction (typically 10 mm, shown in middle of the image below), and a map out of focus in the minus direction (typically -10 mm, shown in right of the image below).
+Specifically, ssing the subreflector, :func:`AutoOOF() <astrid_commands.AutoOOF>` makes 3 maps of the bright point source, in order: a map in focus (shown in left of the image below), a map out of focus in the positive direction (shown in middle of the image below), and a map out of focus in the minus direction (shown in right of the image below).
+The value of the focus offset is receiver specific (see the "Focus Offset" column of :numref:`tab-receivers-OOF-values` for the exact values).

 .. image:: images/OOF/OOF_scans.png